 10690, Taiwan, Taipei City, Da’an District, Lane 233, Section 1, Dunhua South Road, 32號

 One of the most memorable items in Nice Cream is their egg waffle, and you can find it vegan here (and with vegan ice cream on top!)

-Nice Cream has about 7-8 flavors of ice cream each day, ranging from classics like strawberry and chocolate, to more exotic flavors like matcha and pistachio.
+Nice Cream has about 7-8 flavours of ice cream each day, ranging from classics like strawberry and chocolate, to more exotic flavours like matcha and pistachio.